Registered Mental Health Counselor Intern

 PH: (407) 900-8633

-Rebecca is a Level II Master Level Graduate Student Counselor Intern (GSCI).
+Rebecca is a Level II Registered Mental Health Counselor & Marriage and Family Therapist Intern.
 For more information on how to apply or to see other reduced cost options for a different level of clinician, please visit our financial assistance page.

 Master Level Registered Intern (RMHCI, RMFTI, RCSWI)